 This will cause the pump to lose prime or cavitate.
 If that happens you’ll have low pressure in the filter or no pressure.

-Air leaks can be caused by loose or cracked pipe fittings, unions, valves, O-rings, and the likes.
+Air leaks can be caused by loose or cracked pipe fittings, loose or damaged pool pump lid, unions, valves, O-rings, and the likes.

-To fix this, inspect and tighten all pipe fittings and O-rings.
+To fix this, first check leaks from the pump lid, inspect and tighten all pipe fittings and O-rings.
 Damaged parts should be replaced.

 11) Clogged Pump Impeller